The purpose of this qualification is to assess the competence and underpinning knowledge of individuals working in the role of a Grip.

 A health and safety certification is desirable but not essential.

-Where a candidate is in full time employment with an employer then the employer will be expected to sponsor the candidate through the full cost of the qualification.
+Where a candidate is in full time employment with an employer then the employer will be expected to sponsor the canddiate through the full cost of the qualification.
 Details of this will be made available upon application.